How do we best develop a student’s sense of curiosity and wonder?

 If you can’t go on a nature walk at school, send home a list of objects that you’d like students to find with their families.
 I generally give them a week to complete this assignment.
 Encourage children to bring in special things they find to share with the class.

-By doing these simple activities with your students you can change the way they think about the world for years to come!
+To sum it up, doing these simple activities with your students can change the way they think about the world for years to come!

 Here are some resources that can help you get started on your journey.

-These are some of the materials that I would recommend you get for your classroom if you don’t already have them.
+In conclusion, these are some of the materials that I would recommend you get for your classroom if you don’t already have them.
 These large magnifying glasses are great for little hands.
-The magnifying container is great for bugs.
-It can hold a small amount of water.
+Magnifying containers are great for bugs, and they can hold a small amount of water.
 These clipboards stand up well science labs even if they get a little wet.